 Focus on controlled movements and lift the weight at the same speed as you lower it.

-As a general rule, avoid strength training on the same day as your long run workouts and plan to end the build phase at least six weeks prior to your marathon.
+As a general rule, avoid strength training on the same day as your long run / ride, and plan to end the build phase at least six weeks prior to your race.

 3. Load phase: 4 weeks

 The final phase will have you lifting heavier weights with lower reps.
 You’re lifting heavy, but form is more important than ever.
 Go as heavy as you can but apply discipline to ensure you’re lifting correctly.
 Don’t let your ego decide the weight you lift.

 You now want to be lifting weights at speed in order to develop power.
 For example, if you’re bench pressing, press the bar away from your chest as fast as you can and then lower in a controlled manner.